-- monthly emails to the social studies listserv, many of which refer to external professional development efforts (often through the Abbe Museum or Maine Historical Society)

-- occasional communications with teachers looking for materials on Wabanaki Studies (who were often referred externally, e.g., to the Abbe Museum)

-- emails organizing the Wabanaki Studies

-Committee, a group that gathered

-intermittently to discuss implementation of

-the Wabanaki Studies Law

-These emails produced by the Department reflect the best of intentions and wishes for schools to effectively implement the Wabanaki Studies Law.
+- monthly emails to the social studies listserv, many of which refer to external professional development efforts (often through the Abbe Museum or Maine Historical Society) - occasional communications with teachers looking for materials on Wabanaki Studies (who were often referred externally, e.g., to the Abbe Museum) - emails organizing the Wabanaki Studies Committee, a group that gathered intermittently to discuss implementation of the Wabanaki Studies Law schools to effectively implement the Wabanaki Studies Law.
 However, as discussed in greater detail below, the emails and other materials made available by the Department fail to exhibit the type of leadership, inclusion, and vision envisioned by the Wabanaki Studies Commission to implement the law.